nicoaira/GINFINITY-API/README.md

 ```

 ## Deployment
 This API is **AWS-ready**.
-To deploy with AWS, just update  with your AWS S3 bucket and model weight location.
+To deploy with AWS (once you get credits), just update  with your AWS S3 bucket and model weight location.